 Geo object: Recommen ded track (R ECTRC) (L,A)

 Attributes: CATTRK DATEND DATSTA

-DRVAL1 - minimum d epth along th e track
+DRVAL1 - minimum depth along th

-DRVAL2 NOBJNM OBJNAM ORIENT PEREND PERSTA
+DRVAL2 NOBJNM OBJNAM ORIENT PEREND PERSTA QUASOU

-QUASOU SOUACC STATUS TECSOU TRAFIC VERDAT
+SOUACC STATUS TECSOU TRAFIC VERDAT

-INFORM - NINFOM maximum authorised draft (e.g. Maximum authorised draft = 14 metres)
+INFORM - maximum authorised d raft (e.g. Ma aximum autho orised draft = = 14 metres).

+NINFOM

-- The value 3 (recommended) should not be used on the attribute STATUS in this case because, by definition, RECTRC is recommended. - Clarification to S-57 Appendix A, Chapter 2 Attributes: The S-57 definition for attribute value CATTRK = 1 (based on a system of fixed marks) overlooks the possibility of a route being based on a single structure and a bearing, which is frequently the case.
+- The value 3 (recommended) should not be used on the attribute STATUS in this case because, by definition, RECTRC is recommended. - The S-57 definition for attribute value CATTRK = 1 (based on a system of fixed marks) overlooks the possibility of a route being based on a single structure and a bearing, which is frequently the case.
 Therefore, RECTRC should also be used to encode a straight route which comprises a single structure or natural feature which may carry lights and/or top marks and a specified bearing which vessels can follow with safety. - In the case of a two-way recommended track, only one value of orientation is encoded (in the attribute ORIENT); the other value can be deduced (i.e. the value in ORIENT +/- 180).
 The value of orientation encoded on the attribute ORIENT should be the value of the bearing from seaward.
-If it is not possible to define a seaward direction, the value that is less than 180° should be used. - When the traffic flow is one way, the direction of digitising of an object of type line should be the same as the direction of the traffic flow.
-This encoding is strongly recommended in order to ensure the correct representation in the ECDIS of the direction to be followed.
+If it is not possible to define a seaward direction, the value that is less than 180° should be used. - When the traffic flow along a recommended track of type line is one way (attribute TRAFIC = 1, 2 or 3), the resultant direction of the line (accounting for the direction of digitising and any subsequent reversal of the line) associated with the RECTRC must be the same as the direction of the traffic flow, in order to ensure the correct representation in the ECDIS of the direction to be followed.

-The use of NAVLNE and RECTRC is defined in more detail in the following table, and in Figure 15 below:
+The use of NAVLNE and RECTRC is defined in more detail in the following table, and in Figure 10 below:

-Figure 15 NAVLNE RECTRC Navigational aids 1 Recommended track on a leading line CATNAV = 3 CATTRK = 1 at least 2 2 Clearing line on marks in line CATNAV = 1 none at least 2 3 Transit line on marks in line CATNAV = 2 none at least 2 4 Recommended track on a bearing CATNAV = 3 CATTRK = 1 1 0 57 4 4 4 4 •
+Figure 10 NAVLNE RECTRC Navigational aids 1 Recommended track on a leading line CATNAV = 3 CATTRK = 1 at least 2 2 Clearing line on marks in line CATNAV = 1 none at least 2

-Figure 15 NAVLNE RECTRC Navigational aids 5 Clearing line on a bearing CATNAV = 1 none 1 6 Transit line on a bearing CATNAV = 2 none 1 7 Recommended track not based on fixed marks none CATTRK = 2 none
+Figure 10 NAVLNE RECTRC Navigational aids 3 Transit line on marks in line CATNAV = 2 none at least 2 4 Recommended track on a bearing CATNAV = 3 CATTRK = 1 1 5 Clearing line on a bearing CATNAV = 1 none 1 6 Transit line on a bearing CATNAV = 2 none 1 7 Recommended track not based on fixed marks none CATTRK = 2 none